threexc/walksignal/README.md

 2. A map image exported from the OpenStreetMap site, which contains the area of interest (if plotting spatial data such as in the example)
-3. A map boundary box, defined as min/max lat/long readings, defined in the same path as the map file and the data as "bbox.txt"
+3. A map boundary box, defined as min/max lat/long readings, defined in the same path as the map file and the data as "bbox.txt".
+This can be obtained on the same page as the export of the map image

 ### Pruning Data Sets